 How to Pay Off $20,000 in Credit Card Debt

 If you’re talking about credit card debt, all you need do is make minimum monthly payments.
-At current rates, it will end up costing you an extra $26,126 in interest payments.
+At a minimum payment of $400 a month at current interest rates, it will end up costing you $33,403 to pay off all the debt.
+That’s over eight years.
+If you don’t use the card.

 It may sound hard, but all you need is determination and a plan.
 Here are the best ways to escape a $20,000 credit card black hole.
 Look them over and find an overall strategy that works for you.

-You could try to get motivated by asking what $20,000 could buy.
-Among other things, it could get you a 45-night cruise to Antarctica and the Amazon or a Volkswagen Jetta or 1,539 months of Netflix.
-But being a shopaholic is probably what got into this fix.
-And you are hardly alone.
-Even before the coronavirus outbreak staggered the U.S. economy, credit card debt hit $930 billion in the last quarter of 2019.
+You could try to get motivated by asking what $20,000 can buy.
+Among other things, it can get you a 45-night cruise to Antarctica and the Amazon, or 1,539 months of Netflix.
+But being a shopaholic is probably what got you into this fix and you are hardly alone.
+U.S. residents owed $980 billion in revolving debt in 2021, much of that for credit cards.
+While that’s a little lower than what they owed before the coronavirus outbreak, it’s still a staggering number.
 If you’re in that bind, the first thing you might need is an attitude adjustment.

 Get Your Mind Right

 Take ownership of your situation.
-You might have been laid off, or your ex-spouse could have cleaned you out in a divorce.
-But Visa and Mastercard don’t care about your excuses.
+You might have been laid off, or your ex-spouse could have cleaned you out in a divorce, but Visa, Mastercard, American Express and Discover don’t care about your excuses.
 The best revenge is to pay off your cards ASAP.
-That’d tell them where they can stick that $14,374 in interest.
+That’d tell them where they can stick that $13,403 in interest.

 Put Your Credit Cards in a Deep Freeze